 True story?
 Maybe for some, but the people I just described are fictional characters in a syndicated TV show.
 I used to watch the show here and there, and every time I did the mother-in-law gave me anxiety.
-I would roll my eyes.
-I yelled at the TV.
+I’d roll my eyes and yelled at the TV.
 I wanted to kick her out of the house!
 I wanted to put a “DO NOT DISTURB” sign on the backdoor, although I don’t think it would have worked.
 She was overbearing and annoying!

 In-laws!
 A tricky and somewhat complicated relationship.

 I can’t think of a TV show these days that portray mother-in-law and daughter-in-law relationships in a positive light.
 When you think about it, I’m not sure I hear too many women speak positively about their mother-in-law.

 It seems to be a normal assumption that most people don’t really care for their in-laws.
 It’s so ingrained in us that we won’t like our in-laws that maybe we have resolved to dislike them, or at least tolerate them and then complain to our husbands later.

 I can’t speak from a mother-in law’s perspective right now, but I hope to someday.
 For now, I can only speak from my experience as a daughter-in-law.